CGillen/teaching-docker/docker-example-2/README.md

+# Volumes and the Great Docker Vulnerability
-# Warning
+## Warning
 These commands are carefully crafted to NOT negatively affect your system.
-It is HIGHLY recommended to not diviate from this script.
+It is HIGHLY recommended to not deviate from this script.
 They are also specific to Unix-like systems, do not attempt on Windows, outcomes are unkown.

 This is an example of a well known vulnerability of Docker, working as intended: https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface